FusionAuth/fusionauth-site/site/_posts/2022-09-30-nodejs-and-twitter-oauth.md

 In order to allow our users to sign in to our app using their Twitter account, you'll need to sign up for a [developer account on Twitter](https://developer.twitter.com).
 The full instructions for doing this are [available here](/docs/v1/tech/identity-providers/twitter).

-Use `https://<YOUR_FUSIONAUTH_URL>/oauth2/callback` (where https://<YOUR_FUSIONAUTH_URL> is your FusionAuth installation address) for the Callback URI / Redirect URL.
+Use `https://<YOUR_FUSIONAUTH_URL>/oauth2/callback` (where `https://<YOUR_FUSIONAUTH_URL>` is your FusionAuth installation address) for the Callback URI / Redirect URL.
 This will allow our FusionAuth app to talk to Twitter servers and have them authenticate users on our behalf, as shown below.

 {% include _image.liquid src="/assets/img/blogs/social-sign-in-twitter-express/twitter-callbacks.png" alt="Adding authorized URLs to Google." class="img-fluid" figure=false %}

 Once you've set up everything on Twitter, you'll need to complete your setup by adding Twitter as an identity provider to FusionAuth and copying in the API Key and Secret that you received from Twitter.
 These are different values than the FusionAuth application's Client Id and Client Secret.
-You can find the detailed steps for [setting up Twitter as a third-party login via FusionAuth here](/docs/v1/tech/identity-providers/google).
+You can find the detailed steps for [setting up Twitter as a third-party login via FusionAuth here](/docs/v1/tech/identity-providers/twitter).

 In the next step, make sure that you have enabled the Twitter integration and turn on "Create registration" for your Fusion + Express app.
 Also don't forget to hit the save button.

-{% include _image.liquid src="/assets/img/blogs/social-sign-in-twitter-express/twitter-fusion.png" alt="Enabling Twittter registration in our application." class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/social-sign-in-twitter-express/twitter-fusion.png" alt="Enabling Twitter registration in our application." class="img-fluid" figure=false %}

 Now we've done most of the admin.
 Let's build a Nodejs + Express app!